MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-pcw_callback.md

 - The provider can use `PcwCreateInstance` and `PcwCloseInstance` to maintain a list of available instances and the corresponding counter data.
 This system is simple to implement but limited in flexibility.
 When using this system, the provider does not need to supply a callback function.
 For more information on this system, refer to the documentation for [PcwCreateInstance](nf-wdm-pcwcreateinstance.md).
 - The provider can supply a `PCW_CALLBACK` function that will be invoked by the Performance Counter Library as needed to collect data.

 The callback implementation must be thread-safe.
-Multiple different consumers might simultaneously request data from the provider on multiple different threads.
+Multiple different consumers might simultaneously request data from the provider on different threads.

 The callback must handle the `PcwCallbackEnumerateInstances` and `PcwCallbackCollectData` request types.
-The callback usually does not need to handle other request types, but in complex scenarios the callback might also handle `PcwCallbackAddCounter` and `PcwCallbackRemoveCounter` to optimize data collection (i.e. to disable tracking of statistics only when no queries are open).
+The callback usually does not need to handle other request types, but in complex scenarios the callback might also handle `PcwCallbackAddCounter` and `PcwCallbackRemoveCounter` to optimize data collection (i.e. to disable statistics tracking when no queries are active).

 The callback is responsible for generating `Name` and `Id` values for the counterset instances.

-- Instance `Id` values MUST be stable over time (the same logical instance should use the same `Id` value for all invocations of the callback), should be unique (e.g. do not simply use 0 for all instances), and should be less than 0xFFFFFFFE (do not use `PCW_ANY_INSTANCE_ID` for any instances).
-Ideally, the instance `Id` should be meaningful (e.g. a Process counterset might use a PID as the `Id`) instead of arbitrary (e.g. a sequence number).
+- Instance `Id` values MUST be stable over time (the same logical instance should use the same `Id` value for all invocations of the callback), should be unique (e.g. do not simply use 0 for all instances), and should be less than 0xFFFFFFFE (do not use `PCW_ANY_INSTANCE_ID`).
+When possible, the instance `Id` should be meaningful (e.g. a Process counterset might use a PID as the `Id`) instead of arbitrary (e.g. a sequence number).
 - Instance `Name` values MUST be stable over time (the same logical instance should use the same `Name` value for all invocations of the callback) and MUST be unique.
 If the counterset supports multiple instances, the instance `Name` should not be blank.
 String matching is done using a case-insensitive comparison, so `Name` values should not differ only by case.

-When handling `PcwCallbackCollectData` requests, a basic callback implementation will simply invoke [PcwAddInstance](nf-wdm-pcwaddinstance.md) (or the CTRPP-generated Add function, which invokes `PcwAddInstance`) once for each counterset instance.
-The following optimizations may be used in more advanced implementations as needed:
+When handling `PcwCallbackCollectData` requests, a basic callback implementation will simply invoke [PcwAddInstance](nf-wdm-pcwaddinstance.md) (or the CTRPP-generated Add\*\*\*) once for each counterset instance.
+The following optimizations may be used in more advanced implementations when necessary:

-- If `Info->CollectData.CounterMask != (UINT64)-1` then the consumer does not need all of the counters in the counterset, so the callback may optimize data collection by leaving the corresponding values as 0 in the data block provided to `PcwAddInstance`.
+- If `Info->CollectData.CounterMask != (UINT64)-1` then the consumer does not need all of the counters in the counterset.
+In this case, the callback may optimize data collection by leaving the corresponding values as 0 in the counter data block.
 - If `Info->CollectData.InstanceId != PCW_ANY_INSTANCE_ID` then the consumer only wants data about instances with an `InstanceId` equal to `CollectData.InstanceId`.
 The callback may optimize data collection by skipping the call to `PcwAddInstance` for instances with non-matching `InstanceId`.
 - If `Info->CollectData.InstanceMask != "*"` then the consumer only wants data about instances with an `InstanceName` that matches the wildcard pattern of `CollectData.InstanceMask`.
 The callback may optimize data collection by skipping the call to `PcwAddInstance` for instances with non-matching `InstanceName`.
 Wildcard matching is hard to implement correctly, so this optimization is recommended only when instance data collection is very expensive.